-Our SENCO is experienced in this role and has worked in various roles within primary education settings for the past fifteen years.
-Mrs Emma McQuillan is a qualified teacher and holds the National Award for SEN Coordination and a BA (1st class Hons) in Childhood Studies with SEN specialism.
-She has a Masters in Psychology, and is also a Level 3 Forest School Practitioner and an Accredited VIG Practitioner.
+Our SENCO is experienced in this role and has worked in various roles within primary education settings for the past twenty five years.
+Mrs Vanessa Robinson is a qualified teacher and holds the National Award for SEN Co-ordination.
 The SENCO is allocated two days a week to manage SEN provision.

-We have a team of five teaching assistants who are trained to deliver SEN provision.
+We have a team of seven teaching assistants who are trained to deliver SEN provision.